briggsb9/solar-smart-plug/README.md

 This Python script integrates solar power monitoring and smart plug control with a view to optimize energy usage.
 The script fetches real-time solar power data from the SolarEdge API and utilizes the information to manage the D-LINK W115 smart plug.
 The goal is to automate the plug's state based on solar power levels, enhancing energy efficiency and sustainability.

+> **Note:**
+> For more a more manual approach, I've also created a Solar Production Forecast Advisor to notify residents of the best time of day to use electrical devices, see [solarProductionAdvisor/README.md](solarProductionAdvisor/README.md)

 ## Features

 - **Solar Power Monitoring:**